ixmaps/website2017/README.md

 Please commit to `master` only (prod should be locked).
 Master will act as the staging branch, to be merged to `prod` and pulled to server as required.

-Issues lifecycle is fair hands off - start your own issues, close your own issues, complete and close others issues are all acceptable practices.
-If resolving another user's more complex issue, preferred practice is to alert the issuer to review and close instead.
+Issues lifecycle is fair hands off - start your own issues, close your own issues, complete and close other's issues (with encouragement to reopen) are all acceptable practices.
+If resolving another user's more complex issue, preferred practice is to @mention the issuer to request closure if uncertain